arubertoson/maya-dynaimport/README.rst

 ===================

 I was tired of constantly having to manage my paths when creating directory structures for my scripts.
-This frustration inspired **mdynaimport**.
+This frustration inspired *mdynaimport*.

-**mdynaimport** dynamically import all paths it finds from given starting point.
+mdynaimport dynamically import all paths it finds from given starting point.
 It support both python and mel paths.

 Installation
 ------------

-Put **mdynaimport.py** in a script directory already on maya PYTHONPATH.
+Put **mdynaimport.py** in a script directory already on mayas PYTHONPATH.
 For convenience I place it in: ``c:\users\<username>\Documents\maya\script``.
 This ensures that it will just work for all different maya versions.